fieldtrip/website/tutorial/nirs/nirs_multichannel.md

     - /tutorial/nirs_multichannel/
 ---

-# Preprocessing and averaging of multi-channel NIRS data

 ## Introduction

 In this tutorial, you will process a functional near-infrared spectroscopy (fNIRS) data set consisting of multiple channels.
 We will read in the raw data, have a look at the setup and the data, preprocess the data incorporating specific procedures for multichannel setups, and explore different methods of visualizing the temporal and spatial aspects of the response.